REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 6VAC35-101-690.
 Contact with attorneys, courts, and law enforcement.

 A. Residents shall have uncensored, confidential contact with their legal representative in writing, as required by 6VAC35-101-660 (residents' mail), by telephone, or in person.
 Reasonable limits may be placed on such contacts as necessary to protect the security and order of the facility.
-For the purpose of this section a legal representative is defined as a court appointed or retained attorney or a paralegal, investigator, or other representative from that attorney's office.
+For the purpose of this section a legal representative is defined as [ (i) ] a court appointed or retained attorney or a paralegal, investigator, or other representative from that attorney's office [ or (ii) an attorney visiting for the purpose of a consultation if requested by the resident ].

 B. Residents shall not be denied access to the courts.